 - 2. Select Enable IEEE 802.1X to enable the feature. - 3.
-Configure the 802.1X settings, including EAPOL version, user name, and password.
-The EAPOL version must be identical with that of the router or the switch. - 4.
+Configure the 802.1X settings, including the EAPOL version, username, and password.
+The EAPOL version must be identical to that of the router or the switch. - 4.
 Click Save to save changes.

 Note: The switch or router to which the camera is connected must also support the IEEE 802.1X standard.
 A server must also be configured.
-Please apply and register a user name and password for 802.1X in the server.
+Please apply and register a username and password for 802.1X on the server.